Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Introduction

-\begin{itemize} \item We propose an unsupervised speaking style transfer model which enriches emotion expressions by manipulating on stress, rhythm and intensity while keeping emotions, semantic content and speaker identity invariant. \item We adopt quantized units to represent semantic speech content instead of using a well-trained ASR model, which enables us to work on emotional audio without text transcriptions. \item SER models trained with our proposed data augmentation method outperform the state-of-the-art models and efficiently overcome overfitting caused by data imbalance. \end{itemize}
+\begin{enumerate} \item We propose a novel unsupervised speaking style transfer model which enriches emotion expressions by altering stress, rhythm and intensity while keeping emotions, semantics and speaker identity invariant. \item We implement quantized units to represent semantic speech content instead of using a well-trained ASR model, which enables us to work on emotional audio without text transcriptions. \item SER models trained with EmoAug outperform the state-of-the-art models by a large margin, effectively overcoming overfitting issues caused by data scarcity and class imbalance. \end{enumerate}